-The Latest: Man named in killing of estranged wife, 2 kids
+The Latest: Man facing charges in killing of wife, children

 PHOENIX – The Latest on the shooting of a woman and two children in Phoenix (all times local):